 4. Capital One Spark Cash Rewards

-If you want a simple small business card that offers unlimited 2% cash back on every purchase, consider the Capital One Spark Cash Rewards card.
+If you want a simple small business card that offers unlimited 2% cash back on every purchase, consider the Capital One Spark Cash for Business card.
 One thing to note about this card is when you apply, it pulls inquiries from all 3 credit bureaus.

 Usually, banks only pull from 1 bureau.
 So this card has the equivalent effect of applying for 3 credit cards.
 Only apply for it if you have good credit and don’t mind a temporary dip in your credit score.